Asics GT 2000 Review Facts

 The extra cushioning helps to add direct comfort to the bottom of the foot.
 The second role the ComforDry sockliner is that it helps reduce odor produced in the upper of the shoe.
 The next key feature seen in the Upper unit of the shoe is the Personal Heel Fit (PHF).
 The role that PHF plays in the upper is that it is a memory foam layer meant to form to the shape of your foot and add extra cushioning for the foot.
 As far as the mesh goes, it is a tighter fitting wrap, though some people had complained that it was too tight.

 .
 Though many of the newer models are still considered a little heavier than average, the Asics GT 2000 is very heavy in today’s world of running.
 Coming in at 11.4 ounces, the GT 2000 is much heavier than a lot of the current competition.
 When the shoe first came out, it was still a heavy shoe, though other running shoes at the time were pretty heavy in comparison to shoes now as well, so it wasn’t as big of a deal.
-Despite the high weight though, many runners have claimed to love the shoe because of all the features that come with it, which seem to balance out the heavy weight.
+Despite the high weight though, many runners have claimed to love the shoe because of all the features that come with it, which seem to balance out the heavyweight.
 Whether or not the heaviness of the shoe is a deal-breaker or not is completely up to you.

 Unlike many of the newer GT 2000 models, the breathability is another spot where this original model lacks.
 The tight-fitting mesh in the upper features small holes intended to help the shoe breathe well, though many runners feel the shoe could’ve done a better job at this.
 It’s not that the breathability is poor, it’s just that it could’ve been better.
 If you’re looking for a shoe that’s going to keep your foot mostly moisture-free, this may not be the shoe for you.

 The Asics GT 2000 scores very high for comfort, mainly because of all the cushioning.
 As seen throughout the outsole, the midsole, and the upper, each component has loads of cushioning designed to deliver a very comfortable run for the runner, which worked out very well.
-The Solyte midsole, combined the PHF upper, and then the AHAR outsole make for a very comfortable foot during the run.
+The Solyte midsole combined the PHF upper, and then the AHAR outsole makes for a very comfortable foot during the run.
 On top of the loads of cushioning, the ComforDry Sockliner helps with comfort by adding a layer of memory foam that forms to your foot, to help give a natural feel to your run.

 Despite being an older model shoe, the Asics GT 2000 has a decent style.
-While obviously the shoe isn’t going to look as fresh
+While the shoe isn’t going to look as fresh

 as brand new shoes on the market, the style of the shoe doesn’t look as outdated as other shoes that came out in 2009.
 The only problem in terms of the style of the shoe is that there aren’t a lot of color options/color schemes to choose from, though this is expected, as older shoes typically didn’t offer a wide variety of color choices.
 Despite the old age and lack of color options, the GT 2000 remains to look relatively stylish, even in today’s market.